 Important information (deadlines, events, procedures, etc.) is sent out on a regular basis to your ISU Email account.
 You should check your ISU email account on a weekly basis, at the very least.
 You may also redirect ISU email to a personal email account, or email us to have a different email address added to the English Education Listserv.
 You are held responsible for any failure to notice and/or respond to e-mails from faculty and staff.
 Failure to respond may result in disciplinary action.

-A student whose major GPA falls below 3.0 will be placed on immediate probation.
-If, during the subsequent semester, the student fails to meet this minimum requirement, she or he will be removed from the English Education program and enrolled in the English Studies major.
+A student whose major GPA falls below 3.0 will be removed from the English Education program and enrolled in the English Studies major.
 A formal application will be required of any student who achieves minimum GPA requirements and wishes to re-enroll.

 Educational Teacher Education Performance Assessment (edTPA)